afewvowels/unity_00_10_ml-agents_maze_solver/README.md

 ## Camera Controls
 For your viewing pleasure there are camera controls!
+* Space - Change which maze the camera is focused on
 * O - Switch between orthographic & perspective cameras
 * Z - Resize camera bounds to maze dimensions (orthographic)
   * Hit this as soon as you start up the program!